Silorak/TF2-Dodgeball-Modified/README.md

         └── dodgeball.sp                   ← core source
 ```

-> **Don't want a subplugin?** Just delete its `.smx` from `plugins/`.
+> **Don't want a subplugin?** Move its `.smx` to the `plugins/disabled/` folder.
 No other files need to change — subplugins detect core via `SharedPlugin` and have no hard dependencies on each other.

 ### Quick Install